trivago reports on World Travel Market London 2017: key topics and highlights.

 Once independent hotels have caught up with where the industry is now in the tech revolution, then they can start to look at where it’s headed: technology that defies imagination.

 And at stand GV520, we’re right in the thick of it.
-Our team of product developers and designers have set up a testing station at the stand, appropriately called the “trivago Lab,” and are inviting hoteliers to come try out and provide feedback on new features.
+Our team of product developers and designers have set up a testing station at the stand, appropriately called the “trivago Lab,” and are inviting hoteliers to come by and try out and give feedback on new features.
 So if you’re attending the show, be sure to stop by and have an impact of the future of technology.